oskarpearson/squid-users-guide/README.md

 # More Thanks

-More Thanks go to the users that have contributed and linked to the guide over the years!
+More thanks go to the users that have contributed and linked to the guide over the years!

+# Licence

+This documentation is released under the GNU Free Documentation Licence with_certain_conditions.

+See the [Copyright](http://www.deckle.co.za/squid-users-guide/copyright.html) page for more details